Quantize PyTorch Model in INT8 for Inference using Intel Neural Compressor#

 calib_data, as it intends to read 100 samples.
 And there could be no label in calibration data.

 If you would like to implement dynamic post-training quantization, you could set parameter

 None.
 Compared to dynamic quantization, static quantization could lead to faster inference as it eliminates the data conversion costs between layers.

 Please refer to API documentation for more information on

-You could then do the normal inference steps with the quantized model:
+You could then do the normal inference steps under the context manager provided by Nano, with the quantized model:

 with InferenceOptimizer.get_context(q_model): x = torch.stack([val_dataset, val_dataset]) # use the quantized model here y_hat = q_model(x) predictions = y_hat.argmax(dim=1) print(predictions)

 For all Nano optimized models by

 InferenceOptimizer.quantize, you need to wrap the inference steps with an automatic context manager